medicimini/variance-swap-pricing-heston-vix/README.md

 - Heston calibration minimizes RMSE between market call prices and FFT model prices across all available maturities.
 - Monte Carlo uses an Euler full-truncation scheme for the variance process and log-Euler stock updates so stock paths remain positive.
 - The variance swap maturity is fixed at four months, `T = 4/12`, with `n = 84` daily monitoring steps.

-## What was fixed compared with the uploaded notebooks

-- Removed notebook-order dependencies and replaced them with importable modules.
-- Fixed the Monte Carlo syntax error in the parameter-reporting block.
-- Removed placeholder cells and examples that could run before required variables existed.
-- Centralized assignment assumptions in `config.py`.
-- Added structured outputs suitable for writing the report.